Fuiste/cmd-funk/README.md

 ## Why use `cmd-funk`?

 - **Composable:** Every command line tool has different requirements.
 Insofar as it is useful, `cmd-funk` provides the tools to create your tools in whatever way you see fit.
-- **Functional:** To the extent that it's reasonable, `cmd-funk` doesn't explocitly track state.
+- **Functional:** To the extent that it's reasonable, `cmd-funk` doesn't explicitly track state.
 There's no classes, minimal initialization, as little overhead as possible.
 - **Modern:** `cmd-funk` is written in Typescript and takes advantage of `async/await`, so no outdated access patterns!

 ## Contents